-Fed up with paying on average $59 a month for cable or satellite TV?
+Fed up with paying on average $80 to $100 a month for cable or satellite TV?
 Tired of ordering your life around their schedule?

-Cut the cable and instead watch your favorite shows for free via the Internet 24/7 on your home computer, laptop or even your iPhone.
+Cut the cable and instead watch your favorite shows for free via the Internet 24/7 on your home computer, laptop or even your smartphone.

-Get your weekly dose of "Grey's Anatomy," "Lost" and "Ugly Betty" at ABC.com.
-Over at NBC.com, they're serving "30 Rock," "Saturday Night Live" and "Law & Order," as well as classics like "The A Team" and "Miami Vice" (nice suit, Tubbs!).
+Get your weekly dose of "Scandal" and "Dancing with the Stars" at ABC.com.
+Over at NBC.com, they're serving "About a Boy" and "Grimm," as well as classics like "The A-Team" and "Miami Vice."
+(Nice suit, Tubbs!)

 Crazy for cable content?
-You also can pull up cable originals at MTV.com, TBS.com and TNT.tv, and vintage reruns at TVLand.com.
+You also can pull up cable originals at MTV.com, TBS.com and TNTdrama.com and vintage reruns at TVLand.com.

-"There are now two prime times: the normal prime time and noontime, when you catch up with your shows," says Elroy Jopling, research director for consumer services for Stamford, Conn.-based Gartner Inc., an information technology research company.
+"There are now two prime times: the normal prime time and noontime, when you catch up with your shows," said Elroy Jopling, former research director for consumer services for Stamford, Connecticut-based Gartner Inc., an information technology research company.
 "It's actually expanding the amount of time that people spend watching TV."

 The revolution is being televised

-In fact, Jopling says, free online TV content is just one of several technological innovations leading a revolution in the way we receive and manipulate televised content.
+In fact, Jopling said, free online TV content is just one of several technological innovations leading a revolution in the way we receive and manipulate televised content.